iwillig/linux-for-dyslexics/readme.md

 # Linux for Dyslexics

-This script is designed to transform a fresh Fedora Linux installation into a system that is dyslexia.
+This script is designed to transform a fresh Fedora Linux installation into a system that is kind to people with dyslexia.

 This tool is based on the Gnome 3 Desktop and makes heavy use of the [OpenDyslexic](https://opendyslexic.org/) Font.